Are your client’s struggling to adopt more plants into their life? We’ve got the perfect solution: Meatless Monday.

 Research shows that Monday is the perfect day to make small, positive changes.
 The repeating cycle of the week allows Monday, 52 times a year, to be the day people commit to all kinds of healthy behaviours.

-We just released our Vegetarian Summer Fresh Meal Plan last week on That Clean Life, so my Meatless Monday is already planned out for me.
-If you are needing a bit of inspiration to get started, here's a run down of our Meatless Monday menu!
+We just released our Vegetarian Summer Fresh Meal Plan last week on That Clean Life, so you can get a jump on your Meatless Monday plans for your clients.
+Check out our Meatless Monday menu!

 Breakfast: Blueberry Energy Smoothie

 I love this smoothie.
 It's thick, delicious, has 14 grams of protein and keeps me energized all morning.
-I always use frozen blueberries in the summer, which keeps it ice-cold and refreshing.
+I always use frozen blueberries, which keeps it ice-cold and refreshing.

 Lunch: Grilled Corn, Nectarine & Quinoa Salad